elaconf/elaconf.github.io/talk-inspiration/index.md

 ### Responding To A Call For Proposal
 <p>Have experience either writing amazing and accepted talk proposals or experience reviewing and selecting them?
 We'd love to hear and practice any advice you have through a hands-on, workshop setting.</p>

+### Writing A Great Bio
+<p>Bios are hard.
+It's awkward to write in the third person and listing our accomplishments while also showing a bit of our personality can be a challenge.
+Talk all about how to create a successful bio in a fun, workshop setting.</p>

 ### Getting Started With An Open Source Project
 <p>Contributing to an open source project can be a very rewarding and educational experience.
 Not all open source projects are created equally though.
 Share your experience on how you got started with a particular project, what you have learned as a result, and any advice you have for others interested in becoming part of a project but don’t know where to start.</p>